 1952 - Gheorghiu-Dej becomes party leader and head of state in 1952.
 Ceausescu is promoted to full membership of the Central Committee.

 1954 - Ceausescu is made secretary of the Central Committee and nominated to the party's supreme decision-making body, the Politburo, becoming a full member in 1955.

 1965 - When Gheorghiu-Dej dies of pneumonia in March Ceausescu manoeuvres to become party leader.
 On attaining the post, he appropriates various other party and government roles and begins to surround himself with loyal subordinates.
 PMR is renamed the Romanian Communist Party.

 A new constitution is proclaimed on 21 August and the country renamed to the Socialist Republic of Romania.

-Ceausescu will continue to steer Romania on the independent course set by Gheorghiu-Dej, challenging the dominance of the Soviet Union, restricting Romania's active participation in the Warsaw Pact military alliance and condemning the Soviet intervention in Czechoslovakia in 1968 and invasion of Afghanistan in 1979.
+Ceausescu continues to steer Romania on the independent course set by Gheorghiu-Dej, challenging the dominance of the Soviet Union, restricting Romania's active participation in the Warsaw Pact military alliance and condemning the Soviet intervention in Czechoslovakia in 1968 and invasion of Afghanistan in 1979.

 Shortly after taking power Ceausescu prohibits direct contacts between Soviet and Romanian officials.
 All Romanian military officers with Soviet wives are ordered to either divorce, send their wives back to the Soviet Union, or resign from their posts.

-Soviet forces will mass on Romania's borders in June 1971 but there is no invasion.
+Soviet forces mass on Romania's borders in June 1971 but there is no invasion.

 Ceausescu's stance towards the Soviet Union wins him considerable support from the West, with then United States President Richard M. Nixon visiting Romania in August 1969.
 In 1975 the US grants Romania most-favoured-nation trading status.